Best Bike Routes and Riding Rules in Greenville, SC

 Depends on class and top speed.

-License: Do you need a license for an e-bike in South Carolina?
-No. South Carolina's electric-assist bicycle definition treats qualifying low-speed electrically assisted bicycles as not mopeds in the cited code sections; operation remains subject to general traffic laws and any local restrictions.
+License: No. South Carolina's electric-assist bicycle definition treats qualifying low-speed electrically assisted bicycles as not mopeds in the cited code sections; operation remains subject to general traffic laws and any local restrictions.

-Registration: Do you need to register an e-bike in South Carolina?
-No. For vehicles that stay within South Carolina's electric-assist bicycle definition in the cited code sections, standard motor-vehicle registration treatment for mopeds does not apply.
+Registration: No. For vehicles that stay within South Carolina's electric-assist bicycle definition in the cited code sections, standard motor-vehicle registration treatment for mopeds does not apply.

-Insurance: Do you need insurance for an e-bike in South Carolina?
-No. The cited South Carolina electric-assist bicycle framework does not impose a standalone mandatory auto insurance requirement for qualifying low-speed electrically assisted bicycles.
+Insurance: No. The cited South Carolina electric-assist bicycle framework does not impose a standalone mandatory auto insurance requirement for qualifying low-speed electrically assisted bicycles.

 Do I need a helmet in South Carolina?